Alvi-na/Alvi-na/README.md

 ## 😄 Pronouns: She/Her
 ### I would describe myself as a foodie
 ### My fav dish is Curry fish head
-### 🌱 I’m currently learning ocding languages like C language, JavaScript and Python in my diploma course.
+### 🌱 I’m currently learning coding languages like C language, JavaScript and Python in my diploma course.